MMahmud24/MMahmud24/README.md

 ## Hi, I'm Mahin Mahmud 👋

 I'm an aspiring developer with a focus on full stack development and software programming.
-I am proficient in HTML, CSS, JavaScript, Java, and Lua.
+I am proficient in HTML, CSS, JavaScript, Java, and Python.

 <strong>Here are some of my finished projects:</strong>
 <br><br>